 Auditing a course allows a student to take a course without the benefit of a grade or credit for the course.
 Courses required for the student's academic program cannot be audited nor can an audited course be repeated for credit.
 Students must adhere to the course's attendance policies, but are not required to complete course assignments unless requested by the faculty member.
+Audited courses are charged 50% of the current tuition rate per credit.
+Financial aid will not apply toward audited courses.

 Students may request to audit a course using the audit form available from the Office of Academic Records.
-Course audits must receive faculty approval and be submitted to the Office of Academic Records by the end of the second week of the semester.
-Tuition and fees apply (see Financial Information).
+Course audits must receive instructor approval and be submitted to the Office of Academic Records by the end of the first week of the semester.